jrossthomson/tap/README.md

 # tap
-client and server implementation of Table Access Protocol (TAP) specification
+client and server implementation of Table Access Protocol (TAP) specification for BigQuery